 Is the Holding right for me?

-The Holding (holding company or holding structure) is not actually a legal form but still worth a special mention because it offers an attractive way to structure a business for many entrepreneurs in Germany.
+The Holding (holding company or holding structure) is not actually a legal form but is still worth a special mention because it offers an attractive way for many entrepreneurs in Germany to structure a business.

 At a glance